Xiexe/RLGpuExtended/README.md

-# Example
-An example greeter plugin
+An experimental extended GPU plugin for Runelite with more modern rendering features and techniques.